opencdx/opencdx/opencdx-commons/README.md

 **OpenCDXMessageHandler** - Interface for implementing subscribers to the OpenCDXMessageService.

 **OpenCDXHtmlSanitizer** - Interface for implementing an HTML sanitizer.
 Current implementaiton is based on owasp-java-html-sanitizer.

+**OpenCDXNationalHealthIdentifier** - Interface for generating the National Health Id.
+Current implementation is based on Email address.